TUCSON DOMESTIC VIOLENCE ATTORNEY

 • Flat fees for most cases

-• Clear, written scope of rep
+• Clear, written scope of rep before you decide

 • Free, confidential consult—if it’s not a fit, we’ll tell you straight away

-Common Misconceptions About Tucson Domestic Violence Cases
+Common Misconceptions About Tucson Domestic Violence Cases:

 • At Taylor Law Group, PLLC, we fight to dispel these myths and ensure your rights are fully protected.